mratsim/Arraymancer/Design_document.md

 * Universal: Any strides

 ## Pending issues
-* Slices have universal strides and cannot be use currently with BLAS operations.
-(In progress) BLIS (A BLAS-like library with universal strided matrices) can be considered: https://github.com/flame/blis/wiki/FAQ
+* There is no matrix multiplications and Matrix-Vector multiplication for integers.
-* Code-style: spacing is inconsistent
+  You can convert them to `float64` before and then use floating-point BLAS (will cover `int32` without precision loss).

 ## Memory considerations
 * Current CPUs cache line is 64 bytes.
 The Tensor data structure at 32 bytes has an ideal size.
 However, every time we retrieve its shape and strides there is a pointer resolution + bounds checking for seq with constant length.
-See Data structure considerations section
+See Data structure considerations section.

-* Most copy operations (from nested arrays/seq, for slice assignments from nested arrays/seq or Tensor) uses iterators and avoid intermediate representation)
+* Most copy operations (from nested arrays/seq, for slice assignments from nested arrays/seq or Tensor) uses iterators and avoid intermediate representation.

 ## Data structure considerations